D4rkTT/CyCTF-The-Pirate-Bank-Web-Challenge/pirate_bank_2.md

 ```
 Now we have sql injection but wait a min. we have very limited injection options as our injected code come after `order by`, i tried a lot of options but finally i got an idea to exploit it using `LIMIT` option.

-We will guess the users passwords by showing transtions count equal to ascii code of the char. in every password chars. with this query
+We will guess the users passwords by showing transactions count equal to ascii code of the char. in every password chars. with this query

 ```sql
 limit (SELECT unicode(substr(password,1,1)) FROM users where id=1)